OpenTimelineIO/otio-plugin-template/README.md

 * `otio-ffmpeg-medialinker` (link media references using FFmpeg)
 * `otio-videofx-shemadef` (adds some video effects schema)
 * `otio-mxf` (complex plugin to read, write and link MXF files)

-## Note regarding license

-We encourage you to choose a permissive license so everyone can use and/or contribute to it.

 ## Suggested folder structure